0xBGoat/blender-easy-clonex/README.md

 ## Functionality
 **Assembly**

 Easy CloneX adds a new panel to the 3D View in Blender, which you can access by clicking on the small left arrow in the upper-right corner of that view.
-This panel allows you to load your base clone file and then check the boxes next to the traits/wearables/DNA textures you'd like to apply.
-If you change your mind, you can uncheck the boxes and those objects will be hidden from the viewport and rendering.
+This panel allows you to load your fully assembled clone into Blender with DNA textures already applied.
+The panel also provides checkboxes that allow you to easily equip and unequip wearables and traits.

 **Armatures/Rigging**